caydnbaldwin/demonstrations/assets/DEMONSTRATIONS.md

 3. Open [`xss-redirect.xlsm`](../vba/xss-redirect.xlsm).

-4. There should be a yellow tab directly above the top row of cells with an `Enable Content` button.
-Click it.
+4. There should be a yellow security warning that says `Macros have been disabled` directly above the top row of cells with an `Enable Content` button.
+Click `Enable Content`.

 5. Click `Send Malicious Request`.